Is Monel Magnetic?

 Call Us Now!!!

-1. Monel’s Basic Composition and Magnetic Behavior
+1. Basic Composition and Magnetic Behavior of monel metal

 Monel alloys are primarily composed of nickel and copper, with nickel content ranging between 63% and 70%, while copper makes up the majority of the remainder.
 Although nickel itself is a ferromagnetic material, when alloyed with copper, which is non-magnetic, the overall alloy becomes non-magnetic under standard conditions.